Glue REST API

 The Glue REST API comes with a set of predefined APIs, and the possibility for you to extend and add APIs in your project.
 There is no restriction when it comes to customization.
 The predefined APIs support Storefront functionality and may as well be used for integrations with 3rd party systems.
 Storefront functionality specifically enables you to build a custom experience for your customers in any touchpoint you want and thereby leveraging data and functionality at the core of your Commerce OS.
 For instance, it allows you to fetch product data to be displayed on a custom product detail page in your mobile app.

 In order to help you understand possible use cases, we offer you a sample app available as an example implementation (which is not a starting point for customer projects, though).
 It can coexist with an existing demo shop as a second touchpoint in the project.
-From a technology perspective, it is based on our customers' interests; the API Demo Shop is implemented in the form of a single-page application based on a React JS library.
+From a technology perspective, it is based on our customers' interests.
+The example app is implemented in the form of a single-page application based on a React JS library.

 What is more, it delivers a full customer experience from browsing the catalog to placing an order.
 The application allows you to understand, how the existing APIs can be leveraged to create a B2C user experience.
 As an example, the full power of Elasticsearch, which is already present in our other demo shops (B2C and B2B), is leveraged via dedicated endpoints to deliver catalog search functionality with auto-completion, auto-suggestion, facets, sorting, and pagination.